Obvious Errors & Resettlement

 BetMGM/Borgata prohibits parlay wagers that include two or more outcomes that are, or could turn out to be, related (e.g., Team X to win 7-0 and Team X to win the game).
 BetMGM/Borgata takes all necessary steps to prevent acceptance of these prohibited parlay wagers.
 However, if such a parlay wager is placed, BetMGM/Borgata reserves the right, solely at its own discretion, to declare void some or all parts of the parlay wager that includes the related outcomes at odds that do not account for the related contingency.
-This provision does not apply to parlay wagers placed through One Game Parlay or parlay wagers that are explicitly identified as special offerings.
+This provision does not apply to parlay wagers placed through Same Game Parlay or parlay wagers that are explicitly identified as special offerings.

 Markets are generally settled shortly after the end of the event in question.
-BetMGM/Borgata may settle (or partially-settle) some markets before the official result is declared purely as a customer service benefit.
+BetMGM/Borgata may settle (or partially-settle) some markets before the official result is declared purely as a customer care benefit.
 However, BetMGM/Borgata reserves the right to amend the settlement of the market if:

 - The official result is different than the result on which BetMGM/Borgata initially settled the market; or